mivion/swisseph/README.md

 From version 0.5.0 only nodejs 0.12 or newer supported.

-To use with older version user swisseph 0.4.x or older.
+To use with older nodejs version use swisseph 0.4.x or older.

 ## Version 0.5.0 Notes